 Steuben Rural Health Network

 The Steuben Rural Health Network, one of the original networks established in NYS, serves as the convener and facilitator for health-related initiatives for Steuben County.
-The network provides planning and communication, program administration and support, data and resource development, and technology services that increase members’ collaborative capacities to address community needs.
+The network provides planning and communication, program administration and support, and data and resource development that increase members’ collaborative capacities to address community needs.
 In 2007, the IHS became the lead contract agency for the SRHN.

 SRHN performs activities and fosters collaboration on issues identified in its annual Work Plan, approved by the N.Y.
 State Office of Rural Health.
 This plan is devised around health service trends defined by local member organizations.